-This CD premieres ten works from David Lee Myers, the most prolific composer of Feedback Music.
+This CD premieres ten works from David Lee Myers, the “Darwin of electromagnetic lifeforms."

 The album’s content spontaneously emerged from Myers’ self-designed, hand-built conglomerations of elaborately interconnected sound processing devices, with no external audio input.
 Some call the results “sounds from the ether” (hence this album’s title).

 The CD’s music is distinctive and enticing.
-We hear an otherworldly, hallucinatory trip to a Martian jungle; irregularly accented bongos overlaid with rapid, frog-croaked arpeggios; a rapidly sputtering synthesizer under the influence of helium; a demented organ, gasping for life; all concluding with dorsal streaming, which presents a lovely, placid atmosphere, tinged with calming panpipe-like chuffing.
+We hear an hallucinatory trip to a Martian jungle; irregular bongos overlaid with frog-croaked arpeggios; a rapidly sputtering, helium-inhaling synthesizer; a demented organ, gasping for life; all concluding with the placid atmosphere of dorsal streaming, tinged with calming panpipe-like chuffing.

 Myers’ obsession with designing and hand-crafting his own complex equipment culminated in his Feedback Workstation (pictured at right), developed from 1987 to 1993.
 The exceptionally elaborate unit typifies his method of expanding the functions of off-the-rack units by tearing them apart, routing controls for each parameter of each device to a front panel potentiometer, routing the output of each device to every other device, as well as to itself, and routing all controls to his own front panel concoction of patchbays, switches, and faders.

 Dan Visconti writes: